 - It tells the employer a story of who you are and what causes you care about.

 - In conjunction with good grades, it can prove you have effective time-management skills.

 - It shows that you are successful both inside and outside of the classroom.

 - It can set you apart from a stack of résumés that primarily list academic achievements.

 Extracurricular activities can add more personality to a résumé and improve the quality of the student’s overall job application.
 An employer might be more inclined to request an interview.
 For example, if a student was heavily involved in their college debate team, it might showcase their leadership potential.
 This means that you showed initiative to go “above and beyond.”
 It also means that you have some communications experience that might become relevant to the position.

 Earning Career Experience

-Has participating in extracurricular activities helped to improve your international education?
-We want to hear about your experiences!
-Apply for our Student Ambassador Program today.
+Did extracurricular activities improve your experience while studying abroad?
+We want to hear about it!
+Apply for the WES Ambassador Program.